New Jersey Route 147

 Route 147 is a 4.20 mi state highway located in Cape May County in New Jersey, United States.
-It is a short connector between U.S. Route 9 in Middle Township and North Wildwood at New York Avenue.
-West of U.S. Route 9, the road continues to Route 47 as County Route 618 (Indian Trail Road); this route along with Route 147 provides an alternate route to The Wildwoods from Route 47.
-East of New York Avenue, the route continues south through The Wildwoods as County Route 621 (New Jersey Avenue).
-The route passes through mostly marshland along its journey, intersecting the Garden State Parkway at a partial interchange and County Route 619 (Ocean Drive).
+It is a short connector between U.S. Route 9 (US 9) in Middle Township and North Wildwood at New York Avenue.
+West of US 9, the road continues to Route 47 as County Route 618 (CR 618, Indian Trail Road); this route along with Route 147 provides an alternate route to The Wildwoods from Route 47.
+East of New York Avenue, the route continues south through The Wildwoods as CR 621 (New Jersey Avenue).
+The route passes through mostly marshland along its journey, intersecting the Garden State Parkway at a partial interchange and CR 619 (Ocean Drive).

 The portion of the route east of the intersection with the latter forms a part of Ocean Drive.
-When the 500-series county routes were established in New Jersey in the 1950s, what is now Route 147 became a part of County Route 585, a route running from Lower Township north to Absecon.
-On November 1, 1971, Route 147 was designated along County Route 585 between U.S. Route 9 and the North Wildwood border.
+When the 500-series county routes were established in New Jersey in the 1950s, what is now Route 147 became a part of CR 585, a route running from Lower Township north to Absecon.
+On November 1, 1971, Route 147 was designated along CR 585 between US 9 and the North Wildwood border.
 The route was extended to its current location in North Wildwood by the 1990s.